mciach/LocusTreeInference/README.md

 python decompose_history.py [OPTIONS]
 ```

-where the possible `OPTIONS` are:
+where the possible `OPTIONS` include:

 * `-h`: print help message and exit;
 * `-g`: specify gene tree;
 * `-s`: specify species tree;
+* `-f`: return the result as a forest;

 If the flag `-f` is not specified, the locus tree is returned as a Newick string with NHX annotations.
-The annotation is designed for a visualisation software, which will be availiable here at the end of July.
+The annotation is designed for the visualization program (visualize_decomposition.py).

 Additional options are described in the help message.